top of page

 PPS.
 If you know anyone who has suffered for nine months – or longer after taking Polymyxin B Sulf-Trimethoprim—a sulfa drug, please connect us.

-💚 My New Year's Wish is that somebody somewhere will have answers for me.
+💚 My New Year's Wish is that somebody somewhere will have answers for me and for you, too... if you are also seeking answers.

 PPPS.
 Happy New Year to YOU!

 PPPPS.
 Being 100% disabled is in reference to being able to work.
-I can still walk, talk, etc. TY for your concerns.
+I am not bedridden.

 New here?
 Click below to get an email notification every time Holly writes.
 Leave a comment below.
 Or share with friends.